distbit0/distbit.xyz/_posts/2025-05-03-kpi-vs-asset-futarchy.md

 *   *Mechanism:* Leverage enables the minting of 'long KPI' tokens independently from 'short KPI' tokens.
 If the 'long KPI' token trades at `5 cents` (implying a low expected outcome), a trader wanting to short it doesn't need to provide the full `$1` of collateral (`95 cents` of which would normally back the corresponding 'short KPI' token).
 This decoupling makes trading more efficient.
 *   *Trader Experience:* This improves the user experience for KPI Futarchy traders.
 Standard KPI Futarchy often must limit the potential upside (constrain the KPI range) to maintain capital efficiency.
 Leverage allows for higher potential returns, which is important to compensate traders for locking up capital, potentially for months, until the KPI resolves.

-### Asset Futarchy May Offer Improved Pre-Decision Liquidity by Leveraging Spot Markets
-➜ Asset Futarchy has a potential advantage in pre-decision liquidity by leveraging existing spot market liquidity, reducing subsidy needs.

-Before the organization makes its final decision based on the market prices, liquidity is needed for the Futarchy markets themselves.
-Asset Futarchy has a potential advantage here.
-By employing a novel DEX design, it can leverage the existing liquidity found in the asset's spot market.
-This reduces the amount which the organization needs to spend subsidizing Futarchy market liquidity.

-KPI Futarchy cannot tap into existing spot markets because none exist for a custom KPI.
-It must build liquidity from scratch, hence requiring subsidies.

 ### Asset Futarchy Simplifies Post-Decision Liquidity Through Spot Market Integration
 ➜ In Asset Futarchy, conditional tokens effectively become claims on the underlying spot asset post-decision, utilizing its liquidity, while KPI Futarchy requires continued liquidity subsidization.